particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### USB device restore 2026-03-11

+USB device restore cannot be used on Tracker-based devices, but a bug prevented the warning message from appearing.
+The Particle CLI should be used instead.

 ### particle-api-js 2026-03-06

 Updated the [particle-api-js SDK documentation](/reference/cloud-apis/javascript/).